 Oak Park Triumphal Arch (built c.
 1830–1840) is a fine example of this type of structure.

-The Arch, Oak Park, designed by William Vitruvius Morrison which is at the entrance to Oak Park House and demesne.
-In fact it remains to this day a magnificent example of a Triumphal Arch.
-Furthermore the arch is flanked by paired Ionic columns on the front elevation with Doric columns on the back flank of the Arch.
+The Arch, Oak Park, designed by William Vitruvius Morrison is at the entrance to Oak Park House and demesne.
+In fact, it remains to this day a magnificent example of a Triumphal Arch.
+Furthermore, the arch is flanked by paired Ionic columns on the front elevation with Doric columns on the back flank of the Arch.
 The columns are raised on pedestals.
-Also both sides of the Arch carry a full entablature.
+Also, both sides of the Arch carry a full entablature.
 On the approach from the Carlow side, is a carriage turn surrounded by a high granite wall.

 Source: Carlow County – Ireland Genealogical Projects

-Oak Park estate is located 3 kilometres north of the town of Carlow.
+Oak Park estate is located 3 kilometers north of the town of Carlow.

 Oak Park estate includes several structures listed on the Irish National Inventory of Architectural Heritage:

-- The Oak Park House (built c.
-1740–1780), a five-bay, two-storey Classical-style country house, designed by Richard Morrison and his son William Vitruvius Morrison.
-The house was renovated in 1832 and again in 1876, and is now used as a school.
+• The Oak Park House (built c.
+1740–1780), was a five-bay, two-storey Classical-style country house, designed by Richard Morrison and his son William Vitruvius Morrison.
+The house was renovated in 1832 and again in 1876 and is now used as a school.

 Source: Wikipedia